-In 2023, the NFCA completed a USDA grant project in collaboration with CDF to provide technical support to small rural food co-ops across the Northeast - work that will continue in 2024. https://cdf.coop with the Neighboring Food Co-ops team in 2024, building community as we raise funds for co-operative development.
-For more information and to sign up,
+In 2023, the NFCA completed a USDA grant project in collaboration with CDF to provide technical support to small rural food co-ops across the Northeast - work that will continue in 2024. https://cdf.coop

 Join the International Center for Co-operative Management for a Study Tour of Mondragón, Spain, June 15-23.